LincT/JavaFinal/README.md

 ##### BlockMakerModel

 a model for displaying blocks in the jtable of the BlockUI form.

+extensible as comma delimited lines display in multiple columns

 (I might have some logic in the wrong place between the model and the form)